lexi-lambda/lexi-lambda.github.io/_src/posts/2020-01-19-no-dynamic-type-systems-are-not-inherently-more-open.md

   Error _ -> pure ()
 ```

 This is still in the spirit of “parse, don’t validate” because we’re still parsing the values we *do* care about as early as possible, so we don’t fall into the double-validation trap.
 At no point do we take a code path that depends on a value being well-formed without first ensuring (with the help of the type system) that it is, in fact, actually well-formed.
 We don’t have to respond to an ill-formed value by raising an error!
-We just have to explicitly ignore it.
+We just have to be explicit about ignoring it.

 This illustrates an important point: the `Event` type in this Haskell code doesn’t describe “all possible events,” it describes all the events that the application cares about.
 Likewise, the code that parses those events’ payloads only worries about the fields the application needs, and it ignores extraneous ones.
 A static type system doesn’t require you eagerly write a schema for the whole universe, it simply requires you to be up front about the things you need.